-What is margin and why is it more important than revenue?
+What is margin and why does it matter more than revenue?

 Pizza Quattro Stagioni vs. Pizza Margherita: